 The sudden absence of his brother from public life presented Caracalla with what we would now call a publicity problem.
 For some years, inscriptions and images all over the Empire had celebrated Geta in the company of his father and brother, participating in their rule and achievements.
 For example, in 205, the brothers shared the consulship, an office which had lost much of its power, but none of its prestige; all official acts of that year would therefore have been dated “in the consulship of Geta and Caracalla.”
 Two years earlier, a massive triumphal arch was erected in the Roman Forum to commemorate Septimius’ crushing victories over the Parthians on the Roman Empire’s eastern border in 194-95 and 197-99, the dedicatory inscription of which mentioned Geta in his own line.

-Caracalla therefore declared a “damnatio memoriae” of his brother, a “condemnation of his memory”, whereby it became illegal for there to exist any mention of Geta.
-And thus, thousands of images and inscriptions throughout the Empire were mutilated to remove all reference to him.
+Caracalla, therefore, declared a “damnatio memoriae” of his brother, a “condemnation of his memory”, whereby it became illegal for there to exist any mention of Geta.
+Thus, thousands of images and inscriptions throughout the Empire were mutilated to remove all reference to him.
 I once saw an inscription in Ostia in which the abbreviation “AUGGG”, meaning “tres Augusti – the three Emperors”, had its last letter scratched out to turn it into “AUGG – duo Augusti.”
-To this day, one can still see very clearly in the inscription on Septimius’ arch that the line which originally contained Geta’s name was sawn out, turned around and pushed back into place, adding the words “optimis fortissimisque principibus – the best and mightiest princes”, referring to Caracalla and his father.
+To this day, one can still see very clearly in the inscription on Septimius’ arch that the line which originally contained Geta’s name was sawn out, turned around, and pushed back into place, adding the words “optimis fortissimisque principibus – the best and mightiest princes”, referring to Caracalla and his father.
 (The original words can still be seen on the reverse inside the arch’s hollow attic.)

 Seen below are the arch of Septimius Severus, and a closer view of the inscription mentioned above.
 (Images from Wikimedia Commons, first by Jean-Christophe Benoist, second by Wknight94, cropped; CC BY-SA 3.0)